 Iowa Young Writers' Studio

 Students who have completed grade 10, 11, or 12 are eligible to attend the summer program.
 The program occasionally considers ninth graders.
-Application materials include an application, a creative writing sample, a statement of purpose, a high school transcript, and a letter of recommendation.
+Those interested submit an application, a creative writing sample, a statement of purpose, a high school transcript, and a letter of recommendation.
 Applications are taken online during the first week of February for the following summer.